ReMiOS/inet_tuner/README.md

 # Denon REST-API commands

-There is no known documentation about this REST-API from Denon.
+There is no known documentation about this REST-API from Denon.<br>
-Depending on your model they can work (tested on Denon DNP F109) For instance the formiPhoneAppDirect.xml ENDPOINT seems unavailable on Denon AVR X1300W
+Depending on your model they can work (tested on Denon DNP F109)<br>
+For instance the formiPhoneAppDirect.xml ENDPOINT seems unavailable on Denon AVR X1300W<br>

 ```
 http://<ip-address>/goform/Deviceinfo.xml